nya3jp/cros-bazel/docs/team/index.md

 `chromeos-base/chromeos-chrome` that takes 2-3 hours.
 You can inject prebuilt binary packages to bypass building those packages.
 See [Injecting prebuilt binary packages] for more details.
-To make `chromeos-base/chromeos-chrome` build faster, you can also use [Goma].
+To make `chromeos-base/chromeos-chrome` build faster, you can also use [reclient].

 After building an image, you can use `cros_vm` command available in CrOS SDK to run a VM locally.
 Make sure to copy an image out from `bazel-bin` as it's not